Dreamlinerm/Netflix-Prime-Auto-Skip/README.md

 In addition to the Shared features:

-On Netflix it also automatically:
+On Netflix it additionally automatically:

 <ul>
 <li>Picks last used profile</li>
 <li>Blocks Inactivity Warning (Are you still watching?)</li>
 </ul>

-On Amazon Prime Video it also automatically:
+On Amazon Prime Video it additionally automatically:

 <ul>
 <li>Skips Self promoting ads (Ads for prime video productions)</li>